balasrini32/personal-website/content/authors/admin/_index.md

 ---
 Hi!
 I am Balasubramaniam (Bala) a fourth year PhD student in the Computer Science department at Purdue University.

-I am broadly interested in the application of group theory, representation theory, invariant theory to deep learning, enriching neural networks with knowledge about  the structures and symmetries in data.
+I am broadly interested in the application of group theory, representation theory, invariant theory to deep learning -  enriching neural networks with knowledge about  the structures and symmetries in data.
 My work finds real world applications in sets, images, graphs (e.g. social networks, molecules, etc).

 I did my undergrad at BITS Pilani and did my masters at UC San Diego.
 You can find my [CV here](https://balasrini32.netlify.app/uploads/Bala_CV_Oct21.pdf).